SamidyFR/MEMZ-Python-Recreation/README.md

 - Pretty Much all the Bad Stuff.

 This Script is VERY simple. only about 20 lines of code.
-I Dont Know if this Will Help any Beginners (Proably Not) But i Hope it Will.
+I Dont Know if this Will Help any Beginners (Probably Not) But i Hope it Will.

 There Are other Python Recreations That Are far More advanced.
 Like: